The ‘living wage’ fallacy

 The April jobs report was bad news for the post-COVID-19 economic recovery.
 Across the United States, employers added just 266,000 jobs and the unemployment rate ticked up to 6.1%.
 This…

-Minnesota`s tight liquor industry regulation has been proving as an issue for producers for some time.
+Minnesota’s tight liquor industry regulation has been proving as an issue for producers for some time.
 Currently, regulation has come up as one of the issues that might contribute to breweries going out of business, thus in addition to their lack of revenue.
-Breweries have expressed that they might not be able stay in businesses if the stay at home order is extended beyond May 13th.
-The current stay at home order runs until May 4th but there is a chance it might be extended.
+Breweries have expressed that they might not be able to stay in businesses if the stay-at-home order is extended beyond May 13th.
+The current stay-at-home order runs until May 4th but there is a chance it might be extended.